kire9613/KTH_master_thesis/README_TEAM4.md

 *** Some extra stuff ***

-To be able to run nodes on different machines also some setup of ssh-keys is needed.
+If you want to be able to run nodes on different machines than the SVEA itself, some setup of ssh-keys is needed.
 Otherwise the following steps regarding ssh keys can be skipped, then go directly to `roslaunch svea_core team4.launch`.

 Setting up ssh:
 * On the car, run: `cat ~/.ssh/id_rsa.pub och kopiera output`